kwsch/pkNX/README.md

 * Let's Go, Pikachu! / Let's Go, Eevee!
 * Sword / Shield

+**For Sword and Shield, pkNX operates under the assumption that your dumped ROM includes the Ver.
+1.2.0 patch.**

 Editors can be launched from the program's main window after opening a dumped & unpacked ROM.
 * To lessen read/write lag, data is only saved when the user cleanly quits the program.
 * Edited files do not overwrite the original dumped file; instead, they are redirected to a "patch folder" for easy use with layeredFS.